daisukebtw/Terraform-Highly-Available-Webserver/README.md

 ![My Remote Image](https://i.ibb.co/PGRsmhR/aws-tf.png)

-# AWS and Terraform
+# Highly Available Webserver using Terraform

-In this repository, I will post project that i made myself using AWS and Terraform.
-Currently, I have already completed my first project in Terraform, Highly Available Webserver, and also I am familiar with the following AWS services:
+In this repository, I have posted my first project named Highly Available Webserver that i made myself using AWS and Terraform

-- EC2
-- S3
-- VPC

-## AWS Services

-### EC2

-Amazon Elastic Compute Cloud (EC2) is a web service that provides resizable compute capacity in the cloud.

-### S3

-Amazon Simple Storage Service (S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.

-### VPC

-Amazon Virtual Private Cloud (VPC) enables you to launch Amazon Web Services (AWS) resources into a virtual network that you've defined.

 # Terraform

-### Highly Available Web Server with Terraform

 To launch the highly available web server infrastructure, follow these steps: